Land Search Initiative

 The Gabriola Island Memorial Society needs your help.
 For five years, we've been working to find a home for a natural burial memorial park on Gabriola — talking with private landowners, elected officials, and community organizations — but we haven't yet found the right site.

-There have been some encouraging developments.
+There have been encouraging developments.
 In 2025, GIMS received charitable status from the CRA, meaning we can now issue tax receipts for donations — including donations of land.
 We're also partnering with the Regional District of Nanaimo on a feasibility study to identify potential sites, whether existing parkland or a private parcel for purchase.

 A Note About Honeysuckle Woods

-Despite sustained efforts in 2025 to engage the new Minister of Transportation and Transit, GIMS and GaLTT were informed last fall that there is no path forward for protecting Honeysuckle Woods as community parkland and a small natural burial site.
+Despite sustained efforts in 2025 to engage the new Minister of Transportation and Transit, GIMS and GaLTT were informed that there is no path forward for protecting Honeysuckle Woods as community parkland and a small natural burial site.
 At this time, MoTT appears committed to retaining the land for future industrial development.

 This was deeply disappointing news.
-Honeysuckle Woods is a vital ecosystem with a well-loved community trail network, and GIMS firmly believes it deserves protection.
+Honeysuckle Woods is a vital ecosystem with a well-loved community trail network and GIMS firmly believes it deserves protection.
 We remain hopeful that MoTT will reconsider and transfer the land to the community in the future.

 GIMS is grateful to GaLTT for the tremendous hours of dedicated work put into this campaign — our partnership is valued, and we look forward to continuing to work together as GIMS pursues a green burial memorial park for Gabriola.
 We also extend our heartfelt thanks to every member, donor, and volunteer who supported the Honeysuckle Woods campaign.
 Your generosity of time, talent, and treasure meant a great deal.